Museum and Artefact Studies

 Learning

-In Terms 1 and 2 you will typically attend 6-8 hours a week of lectures, up to 4 hours of tutorials or seminars, in addition to 2 workshops and 4-6 hours of practical sessions working with artefacts or museum environment-related matters as well as fieldtrips over the term.
-You will have a 20-day Museum placement at Easter in a museum or archive.
-Outside timetabled contact hours, you are also expected to undertake your own independent study to prepare for your classes and broaden your subject knowledge.
-Professional speakers are brought in to engage the students with issues within the professional body.
+In Terms 1 and 2, you will typically attend 6–8 hours a week of lectures, up to four hours of tutorials or seminars, in addition to two workshops and 4–6 hours of practical sessions working with artefacts or museum environment-related matters as well as taking part in field trips and a placement.

-In Term 3 the balance shifts from learning the basic skills required, to applying them within a real-life museum environment in the module Museum Communications where you will work in groups on a specific project(s) with an opening date in May, June or July.
-Typically, you could be spending the equivalent of a working week as you complete the work for your projects, under supervision.
+In Term 3 the emphasis moves from learning the basic skills, to applying them within a real-life museum environment in the Museum Communications module where you will work in groups on a specific project.

 Entry requirements